Neural Module Networks: Experiments: natural images

 \section{Experiments: natural images}

 Next we consider the model's ability to handle hard perceptual problems involving natural images.
-Here we evaluate on the VQA dataset \cite{antol15iccv}.
-This is the largest resource of its kind, consisting of more than 200,000 images from MSCOCO \cite{coco2014}, each paired with three questions and ten answers per question generated by human annotators.
-We train our model using the standard train/test split, training only with those answers marked as high confidence.
-The visual input to the NMN is the conv5 layer of a 16-layer VGGNet \cite{Simonyan14VGG} after max-pooling, with features normalized to have mean 0 and standard deviation 1.
-In addition to results with the VGG pretained on ImageNet, we also report results with the VGG fine-tuned (+FT) on MSCOCO for the captioning task \cite{donahue15cvpr}.
-We find that performance is best on this task if the top-level module is always \mod{describe}, even when the question involves quantification.
+Here we evaluate on the recently-released VQA dataset.
+This is the largest resource of its kind, consisting of more than 200,000 images, each paired with three questions and ten answers per question.
+Data was generated by human annotators, in contrast to previous work, which has generated questions automatically from captions \cite{Ren15VQA}.
+We learn our model using the standard train/test split, training only with those answers marked as high confidence.
+The visual input to the NMN is the conv5 layer of a 16-layer VGGNet \cite{Simonyan14VGG} after max-pooling.
+We do not fine-tune the VGGNet.

 Results are shown in \autoref{tab:vqa-results}.
-We compare to a number of baselines, including a text-only baseline (LSTM), a previous baseline approach that predicts answers directly from an encoding of the image and the question \cite{antol15iccv}, and an attentional baseline (ATT+LSTM).
-This last baseline shares the basic computational structure of our model without syntactic compositionality: it uses the same network layout for every question (a \mod{find} module followed by a \mod{describe} module), with parameters tied across all problem instances.
-As can be seen in \autoref{tab:struct-summary}, the number of module types and instances is quite large.
-Rare words (occurring fewer than 10 times in the training data) are mapped to a single token or module instance in the LSTM encoder and module network.
+As can be seen, we outperform the best published results on this task.
+A breakdown of our questions by answer type reveals that our model performs especially well on questions answered by an object, attribute, or number, but worse than a sequence baseline in the yes/no category.
+Inspection of training-set accuracies suggests that performance on yes/no questions is due to overfitting.
+An ensemble with a sequence-only system might achieve even better results; future work within the NMN framework should focus on redesigning the \mod{measure} module to reduce effects from overfitting.

-Our model outperforms all the listed baselines on this task.
-A breakdown of our questions by answer type reveals that our model performs especially well on questions answered by an object, attribute, or number.
-Investigation of parser outputs also suggests that there is substantial room to improve the system using a better parser.
+Inspection of parser outputs also suggests that there is substantial room to improve the system using a better parser.
 A hand inspection of the first 50 parses in the training set suggests that most (80--90\%) of questions asking for simple properties of objects are correctly analyzed, but more complicated questions are more prone to picking up irrelevant predicates.
-For example \emph{are these people most likely experiencing a work day?} is parsed as \mod{be(people, likely)}, when the desired analysis is \mod{be(people, work)}.
+For example \emph{are these people most likely experiencing a work day?} is parsed as \mod{be(people, likely)}, when the desired analysis is \mod{is(people, work)}.
 Parser errors of this kind could be fixed with joint learning.

 \autoref{fig:examples} is broadly suggestive of the kinds of prediction errors made by the system, including plausible semantic confusions (cardboard interpreted as leather, round windows interpreted as clocks), normal lexical variation (\emph{container} for \emph{cup}), and use of answers that are \emph{a priori} plausible but unrelated to the image (describing a horse as located in a pen rather than a barn).